flybywiresim/website/src/posts/development_notam-2021-10.md

 We sometimes see questions on why we release updates or progress on certain features instead of a feature that many of you are excited about.

 Everyone at FlyByWire Simulations is a volunteer.
-With parallel development we can have different people working on various features simultaneously.
+With parallel development, we can have different people working on various features simultaneously.
 Simply put, we can have someone who is great at working with lights or sounds complete their work ahead of the people working hard on systems such as LNAV/VNAV.
 When it comes to developing such a complex aircraft parallel development comes naturally, leading to accelerated development and the inclusion of many new features.

 ### Quality Assurance Teams